Kcapasin/Kcapasin/README.md

 ## Hi there 👋
+### Nothing much, just following the tutorials for github
 <!--
 **Kcapasin/Kcapasin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.